 Learn more about using the Place Image feature in our Working with Images article.

 You can import Vectors into Figma via a design file (.fig or .sketch) for via an SVG (.svg) file.
 These File formats are complex and usually contain a mixture of Vector Shapes and Images.

 Exporting and importing Vectors often requires conversion.
-Depending on the quality [of the exporter/importer], this can often a be a lossy process.
+Depending on the quality [of the exporter/importer], this can often be a lossy process.

 As SVG is a lossless format, we recommend exporting SVG files to ensure the best results.
 Figma can import SVGs from a variety of design tools.
 The Sketch import process is a great way to transfer Vector data.

-You can import Vectors in many ways:
+You can import Vectors in few different ways.

-SVG Symbol, marker and clipPath elements are not currently imported.
+Note: SVG Symbol, marker and clipPath elements are not currently imported.

 There are a few different ways to import Images, Vectors or design files into Figma.

 1 | File Importer